Skip to main content

 Care Guide

-Start seed indoors 6-8 weeks before last frost, or direct sow in midsummer for fall harvest.
-Rich, moist, well-drained soil (pH 6.0-7.0).
+Seeds are started indoors 6-8 weeks before the last frost or direct-sown in midsummer for fall harvest.
+Rich moist well-drained soil at pH 6.0-7.0.
 Consistent moisture.
-Days to maturity 65-80 from transplant.
-One of the most cold-hardy broccolis—fall harvest in most climates.
-Cut central head when 4-6 inches with tight buds.
-Leave plant for side shoots.
+Days to maturity are 65-80 from transplant.
+Cold tolerance allows production into freezing weather, and 'Waltham 29' is bred specifically for late-fall harvest in most climates.
+Cut the central head when 4-6 inches with tight buds.
+Plants are left after central-head harvest for side-shoot production.

 Pruning